yihui/en/_posts/2010-02-18-press-enter-in-lyx-sweave-as-you-wish.md

 P.S. the side effect of this modification is, your R code will be separated by empty lines.
 But Sweave will remove blank lines by default, so that is not really a big trouble.

 P.P.S.
 Next time I will write my solution of using `pgfSweave` in LyX -- if you have never tried the `pgfSweave` package in R, I'd strongly recommend you do it right now!!
 My comment on this package is: amazingly beautiful!
-See a preview [lyx-pgfsweave-demo](http://yihui.name/en/wp-content/uploads/2010/02/lyx-pgfsweave-demo.pdf).